ryanmimrie/Protocols-Dry-Lab/protocols/AddLargeFilesToGitHub.md

 ### Committing Files
 #### Clone the repository
-The link to use can be found by navigating to the repository on the browser, then Code → SSH
+The link to use can be found by navigating to the repository on the browser, then Code → SSH.

 ```bash
 git clone git@github.com:yourusername/repository.git